milovanpinxteren/WCST/ReadMe.md

 - User selects criterea for player
   - e.g. Left back, younger than 25, attacking (lots of crosses), not aggresive (least yellow/red cards)
 - Model finds player
-- Show stats/visualization of the player, compared to other players who fit the criterea
+- Show stats/visualization of the player, compared to other players who fit the criterea and average

 ## User Input Form stucture